 I’m concerned about the living conditions I see imposed on indigenous people in Canada.
 The First Nations I mentioned are relatively affluent compared to some of the more remote reserves.
 Compared to their surrounding communities, though, it’s pretty clear that the Canadian government has treated them as second class citizens.
-One of the biggest issues is safe drinking water.

-I mention this because a story broke this week in Canada’s national newspaper, the Globe and Mail.
+I mention this because of a story that broke this week in Canada’s national newspaper, the Globe and Mail.
 The Neskatanga First Nation, on Attawapiskat Lake in Northern Ontario, hasn’t had safe drinking water in its taps for 25 years.
 As readers would expect, this is the longest time any community has gone without safe drinking water in Canada’s history.
 The government put in a water filtration system in the early 1990s.
 It never worked properly, and health authorities ended up imposing the boil-water advisory in 1995.
 The same ban is still in place today.